oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 which depends on the code patterns in a particular application.
-However, if only one instance uses the instrumentation image during a particular period, and all the other instances of your service use a normal or optimized build, then this is usually acceptable in practice.
+However, if only one instance uses the instrumentation image during a particular period, and all the other instances of your service use a normal or optimized build, then this is generally acceptable in practice.